 Any dog listed under the Dangerous Dogs Act 1991 may not be kept at the property with the exception of dogs registered on the Index of Exempted Dogs.

-If you do want to use a pet policy, you can reference it in the tenancy agreement or write a separate covering letter, which requires the tenant’s name, signature and date, to confirm that they agree to the terms.
+If you choose to use a pet policy, you can either reference it within the tenancy agreement or issue it as a separate document, along with a covering letter requiring the tenant’s name, signature, and date to confirm their agreement to the terms.

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.